daironpf/socialseed-e2e/README.md

 > **The ultimate E2E testing framework for REST APIs - Built for developers and AI agents**

+---

+## 🤖 Engineered for LLM Reasoning

+Traditional testing tools are "token-hungry" because they force AI to handle raw HTTP strings and boilerplate. **socialseed-e2e** introduces a high-level abstraction layer that:

+* **Minimizes Token Consumption**: By using structured `IServicePage` protocols, the agent only processes business logic, not implementation noise.
+* **Enhanced Contextual Awareness**: Models like **GPT-4o, Claude 3.5, or Mistral Large** can reason about complex API flows and state transitions.
+* **Self-Healing Capabilities**: The structured architecture allows the AI to identify and fix broken tests by understanding the underlying service contract.

+---

 **socialseed-e2e** is a powerful, service-agnostic End-to-End (E2E) testing framework designed to make API testing effortless, scalable, and maintainable.
 Whether you're a developer writing tests manually or an AI agent generating test suites automatically, this framework provides the perfect foundation for reliable API testing.

 ## 🚀 Why socialseed-e2e?